chriswoodford/Zend-Framework-RESTful-Bundle/README.md

 ### RESTful Routes

-There are two ways that you can create RESTful
+There are two ways that you can create RESTful routes

 #### Using PHP